strmlineapp-ux/agileflow/docs/data-documentation.md

 | `access?: { adminGroups: string[] }` | **Optional.** An object containing an array of `adminGroupId`s.
 If present, this tab will only be visible to members of those groups (and system admins).
 If omitted, the tab inherits access from its parent page. |

 ### AdminGroup Entity
 A sub-entity of `AppSettings`, `AdminGroup` defines a single, dynamic administrative level.
+It acts as a permission layer for page access, distinct from a `Team` which is a functional unit for collaboration.

 | Data Point | Description |
 | :--- | :--- |